abethcrane/bethcrane.com/_posts/2015-09-28-backpacking-lake-bear.md

 {% assign image-list = "/assets/media/2015-09-28/nofire.jpg|/assets/media/2015-09-28/fire.jpg" | split: "|" %}

-{% include image-grid.html urls=image-list caption="I think technically it was no campfires allowed, but our camping ground had a firebed and it was so damp out that we deemed the odds of anything catching accidentally acceptably small." %}
+{% include image-grid.html alt="A firepit while camping" urls=image-list caption="I think technically it was no campfires allowed, but our camping ground had a firebed and it was so damp out that we deemed the odds of anything catching accidentally acceptably small." %}

 It was a super fun exercise figuring out how to light a fire with only wet materials - we ended up using a firstarter and some dry leaves/super small twigs to get started, followed by constructing a teepee with gradually increasing thicknesses, so that the inner layer would dry out the next one, and when it finally caught, that would dry out the next one, and so on.